Enhanced Data Transfer

 T, U |

-Operand data type.
-For details about the supported data types, see Supported Channels and Data Types. |
+Data type of the operand.
+For details about supported data types, see Supported Paths and Data Types. |

 Parameter |